controlplaneio/simulator/docs/api/scenario.md

 --
     import "."

-Package scnenario is a package for loading scenario manifests from a `scenarios.yaml` file and accessing and manipulating them programmatically.
+Package scenario is a package for loading scenario manifests from a `scenarios.yaml` file and accessing and manipulating them programmatically.

 ## Usage